COVID19 DIVING AND BOATING NOTIFICATION

 Non-Members: $1,700

-Please Note: Due to COVID restrictions the number of paricipants is extremely limited - applicants will be considered on a first-come, first-served basis, in the following order:
+Please Note: Due to staffing and housing constraints, the course is limited to eight paricipants - applicants will be considered on a first-come, first-served basis, in the following order:

 CSU Graduate Students/Staff; CSU Undergraduate Students; SCMI Members; Other Qualified Applicants.